liamhv31/Projects/Phishing Investigations/Snapped-Phish-ing-Line.md

 **Answer**: 2020-04-08 21:55:50 UTC

 ### Question 8 - What was the email address of the user who submitted their password twice?
-I wasn't sure on how to find the answer to this riht away.
+I wasn't sure on how to find the answer to this right away.
 My thought process ended up being that the attacker would have this information, not us.
 I started looking through the **data** URL path and found a **log.txt** file at **hxxp[://]kennaroads[.]buzz/data/Update365/log[.]txt**.
 This is where the answer was.

 <img width="942" height="803" alt="image" src="https://github.com/user-attachments/assets/ce303572-5a31-49b7-be9c-f9ddb9ae4981" />